First of all, who are we?

 The participants and leaders had a chance to relax and walk up to the view of the needles.
 Then sunbathed on the heathland before heading down to the pebble beach, we listened to the waves, cracked stones open and created balanced rock ‘cairns’.

-Today we focused on our ideas about creativity!
+Today we focused on creativity!
 We started with a check-in which included meditation and the breathing techniques we did on day five brought a sense of relaxation in the beginning of the morning.
 Paula led an exercise that encouraged the use of language and sounds.
 As a group we really enjoyed this!

 Then we practised improvisation.